 Cooperation Between the Investigative Authorities of Foreign Countries and Japan In order to deal effectively with the frequently occurring atrocious crimes committed by foreign nationals and the increasing number of transnational crimes, it is necessary to gather evidence from abroad more effectively and enhance cooperation between the investigative authorities of foreign countries and Japan.
-As part of such enhancement of cooperation, the Japanese Government concluded the Treaty between Japan and the United States of America on Mutual Legal Assistance in Criminal Matters (entered into force on July 21, 2006), the Treaty between Japan and the Republic of Korea on Mutual Legal Assistance in Criminal Matters (entered into force on January 26, 2007), the Treaty between Japan and the People's Republic of China on Mutual Legal Assistance in Criminal Matters (entered into force on November 23, 2008), the Agreement between Japan and the Hong Kong Special Administrative Region of the People's Republic of China on Mutual Legal Assistance in Criminal Matters (entered into force on September 24, 2009), the Agreement between Japan and the European Union on Mutual Legal Assistance in Criminal matters (entered into force on January 2, 2011) and the Treaty between Japan and the Russian Federation on Mutual Legal Assistance in Criminal Matters (entered into force on February 11, 2011).
-These treaties and agreements have made it possible to send and receive requests for collection of evidence directly between the Ministry of Justice or the National Police Agency and the judicial authorities of respective countries or regions, not through diplomatic channels, to enable expedition of procedures.
-The Ministry of Justice is planning to strengthen cooperation with other countries as well in the future. ▶▶ Measures at the Borders In order to protect people's lives and safety, it is highly important to prevent those who intend to enter Japan for illicit purposes, such as terrorists and criminals who disguise themselves as tourists, from entering the country at the borders and ports of entry.
-To ensure that such illegal entrants are identified, the Immigration Bureau conducts strict and effective immigration examinations and implements surveillance and monitoring activities through the methods described below.
-Immigration Examinations Using Personal Identification Information (Fingerprints and Facial Photographs) Based on such information, the bureau is striving to prevent the entry of terrorists or those who intend to illegally enter the country with forged or altered passports hiding their records of deportation.
-Utilization of Information on Lost or Stolen Passports Provided by the International Criminal Police Organization (ICPO) In order to prevent terrorists, etc., who impersonate others from entering the country using lost or stolen passports, immigration examinations are carried out utilizing the ICPO's database on lost or stolen passports.
-Utilization of the APIS (Advance Passenger Information System) and PNR (Passenger Name Record) The Immigration Bureau is striving to identify terrorists, etc., by obtaining passenger information and passenger name records in advance with regard to aircraft and vessels entering Japan and closely checking such information against a blacklist of terrorists, etc. Reinforcement of the Intelligence-Gathering Functions of Immigration Control In October 2015, "The Center for Collection and Analysis of Intelligence" was established in order to enhance intelligence-gathering functions, and immigration control is being conducted by utilizing the pertinent information.
+As part of such enhancement of cooperation, the Japanese Government concluded the Treaty between Japan and the United States of America on Mutual Legal Assistance in Criminal Matters (entered into force on July 21, 2006), the Treaty between Japan and the Republic of Korea on Mutual Legal Assistance in Criminal Matters (entered into force on January 26, 2007), the Treaty between Japan and the People's Republic of China on Mutual Legal Assistance in Criminal Matters (entered into force on November 23, 2008), the Agreement between Ja- Measures at the Borders In order to protect people's lives and safety, it is highly important to prevent those who intend to enter Japan for illicit purposes, such as terrorists and criminals who disguise themselves as tourists, from entering the country at the borders and ports of entry.
+To ensure that such illegal entrants are identified, the Immigration Bureau conducts strict and effective immigration examinations and implements surveillance and monitoring activities through the methods described below. • Immigration Examinations Using Personal Identification Information (Fingerprints and Facial Photographs) Based on such information, the bureau is striving to prevent the entry of terrorists or those who intend to illegally enter the country with forged or altered passports hiding their records of deportation. • Utilization of Information on Lost or Stolen Passports Provided by the International Criminal Police Organization (ICPO) In order to prevent terrorists, etc., who impersonate others from entering the country using lost or stolen passports, immigration examinations are carried out utilizing the ICPO's database on lost or stolen passports.
+OUtilization of API (Advance Passenger Information) and PNR (Passenger Name Record) In addition to obtaining the API (Advance Passenger Information) of aircraft and vessels entering Japan in advance and stringently crosschecking the information against a blacklist of terrorists and other suspect persons, the Immigration Bureau has been striving to uncover terrorists, criminals and other suspect individuals pan and the Hong Kong Special Administrative Region of the People's Republic of China on Mutual Legal Assistance in Criminal Matters (entered into force on September 24, 2009), the Agreement between Japan and the European Union on Mutual Legal Assistance in Criminal matters (entered into force on January 2, 2011) and the Treaty between Japan and the Russian Federation on Mutual Legal Assistance in Criminal Matters (entered into force on February 11, 2011).
+These treaties and agreements have made it possible to communicate for collection of evidence directly between the Ministry of Justice or the National Police Agency and the judicial authorities of respective countries or regions, not through diplomatic channels, to enable expedition of procedures.
+The Ministry of Justice is planning to strengthen cooperation with other countries as well in the future. through analysis and utilization of PNR (Passenger Name Record).

+Reinforcement of the Intelligence-Gathering Functions of Immigration Control In October 2015, "The Center for Collection and Analysis of Intelligence"was established in order to enhance intelligence-gathering functions, and immigration control is being conducted by utilizing the pertinent information.
+Implementation of Patrols at Seaports and Other Measures As well as conducting patrols and searches, etc., on ships at seaports and other places for the purpose of preventing cases of smuggling using ships, and patrols are also being implemented in order to prevent cases of exploitation of airport transit areas.